-The team members work a variety of duties which, full time, equate to 38.5-40 hrs per week over each month.
-The manager works flexibly throughout the week in order to observe practice for all team members and manage the home during different aspects of day to day life.
+Team members work a variety of duties which, full time, equate to 40 hrs per week over each month.
+The manager works flexibly throughout the week in order to observe practice for all Team members and manage the home during different aspects of day to day life.

-The intensity of team cover depends upon the number of children residing at the home, at a given time, and the assessed risks for each child.
-For example, if there are three residents there will be two or three team members working with them with the additional oversight of the Registered Manager at varying times of the day.
-Overnight there will be two team members on duty, this may be one sleeping and one awake, or both sleeping depending on safety plans.
-There are eight full-time team members employed to cover the care of the young people, as well as the Registered Manager.
-If there is a need to increase team levels, we have a pool of appropriately recruited qualified, trained and experienced team members from our other ROC Group services who are able to accommodate any extra requirement.
+The intensity of Team members cover depends upon the number of children residing at the home, at a given time, and the assessed risks for each child.
+For example, if there are three residents there will be two or three Team members working with them with the additional oversight of the Registered Manager at varying times of the day.
+Overnight there will be two Team members on duty, this may be one sleeping and one awake, or both sleeping depending on safety plans.
+There are eight full-time Team members employed to cover the care of the young people, as well as the Registered Manager.
+If there is a need to increase staffing levels, we have a pool of appropriately recruited, qualified, trained and experienced Team members from our other ROC Group services who are able to accommodate any extra requirement.
 A rota is available to be viewed to see who is on duty at any time.

 A lone working policy is in place in the home.
-Team levels are regularly reviewed as part of the risk assessments of individuals and groups of young people.
+Staffing levels are regularly reviewed as part of the risk assessments of individuals and groups of young people.
 Rota's may be altered to suit the varied needs of our residents.

-Additional cover, where a member of the team is absent due to sickness, or where there is an identified need to increase team members to support safety plans, will be covered wherever possible by The Hunthorn team, this will achieve continuity of care.
-When this is not possible the manager will endeavour to use team members from other ROC Group services that are known to the children/young people.
-Agency will only be used when all other avenues have been exhausted.
+Additional cover, where a Team member is absent due to sickness, or where there is an identified need to increase Team members to support safety plans, will be covered wherever possible by The Hawthorns team, this will achieve continuity of care.
+When this is not possible the manager will endeavour to use Team members from other ROC Group services that are known to the children/young people.
+Agency staff will only be used when all other avenues have been exhausted.

-All activities will be risk assessed and team members allocated accordingly.
-Where activities are provided by an external agency, we will consider whether residential team members need to support them, and ensure that risk assessments are undertaken.
+All activities will be risk assessed and Team members allocated accordingly.
+Where activities are provided by an external agency, we will consider whether residential Team members need to support them, and ensure that risk assessments are undertaken.

-Rotas, where practicable, will show a mixed gender of team members.
-Where this is not possible, for anything other than a short period, we may consider, depending on the views of young people, swapping team members with other homes to maintain a gender balance.
-There may be occasions where the child's safety plan indicates that only female or male team members can be used.
-The duty rota will show which team members and young people are sleeping at Hunthorn each night.
+Rotas, where practicable, will show a mixed gender of Team members.
+Where this is not possible, for anything other than a short period, we may consider, depending on the views of young people, swapping Team members with other homes to maintain a gender balance.
+There may be occasions where the child's safety plan indicates that only female or male Team members can be used.
+The duty rota will show which Team members and young people are sleeping at The Hawthorns each night.

 Housekeeping will be on a rota to complete tasks on a flexible basis, to meet the needs of the young people.
-Cooking and domestic chores will be undertaken by the residential team members, with children and young people encouraged to contribute.
+Cooking and domestic chores will be undertaken by the residential Team members, with children and young people encouraged to contribute.

-In the absence of the Registered Manager, the deputy manager will assume overall responsibility for the home.
-There is also a Duty Manager system in place which provides Managerial support to team members by telephone, 24 hours a day 7 days a week.
+In the absence of the Registered Manager, the residential worker on duty will assume overall responsibility for the home.
+There is also a Duty Manager system in place which provides Managerial support to Team members by telephone, 24 hours a day 7 days a week.

-Weekly and monthly audits will be carried out by team members in the following areas:
+Weekly and monthly audits will be carried out by Team members in the following areas:

 - Health and safety

-- o Fire Checks
+- Fire Checks

-- o First Aid Equipment checks
+- First Aid Equipment checks

 - Building Audit

 - o Car checks including insurance, MOT, Fire Extinguisher & First aid kit